 Although fundamentally different from one another, a PTA & PTO share a common similarity of aiding their teachers and families, and in turn, contributing to the betterment of their communities.

-This post aims to squash the stereotypes and potentially help the undecided few with adapting the structure best-suited for themselves and their school community.
+This post aims to detail the aspects that both deal with in day-to-day operations, and squash the stereotypes to potentially help the undecided few with adapting the structure best-suited for themselves and their school community.

 The History of PTAs & PTOs